Drury Lane Theatre dives “Under The Sea,” delivers Disney’s delightful “The Little Mermaid”

 Even when the original Disney movies are animated, another magical quality emerges whenever they come alive on stage and “The Little Mermaid” is one of many to follow in the footsteps of such Broadway blockbusters as “Beauty And The Beast” and “The Lion King.”

-Luckily, those in the Chicago area doesn’t have to travel far to be “Part Of Your World” thanks to Drury Lane Theatre’s latest production, which runs through Sunday, January 12 and may just be a match the whole family can enjoy, especially during the holidays.
+Luckily, those in the Chicago area don’t have to travel far to be “Part Of Your World” thanks to Drury Lane Theatre’s latest production, which runs through Sunday, January 12 and may just be a match the whole family can enjoy, especially during the holidays.

 Although “The Little Mermaid” largely takes place “Under The Sea,” there’s a heartwarming thread of love, sacrifice and self-discovery throughout the stunningly simulated and beautifully adapted production that aligns with “The Most Wonderful Time Of The Year.”